Harvesters International Ministries

 The Union of Baptist Churches of the Congo serves a large Christian community, yet the pastors and evangelists are living on virtually nothing.
 They often go without food while meeting the needs of those in refugee camps ahead of their own needs.
 It is essential that the laborer is paid his wage if these men are to continue to bring hope to the hopeless in The Democratic Republic of Congo.

 In a good year, the Pokot tribe receives an annual rainfall of 3.5", however, only one of the past five years has produced even that much rain.
 This semi-nomadic tribe settles into communities where there is water present.
-Harvester's goal is to dig no less than 10 water wells per year to help to bring clean, fresh water to the people and their animals.
+Harvester's goal is to dig no less than 10 water wells per year to help bring clean, fresh water to the people and their animals.
 With a water source they can also improve their agriculture thus adding variety to their diet.

-• Discipleship
+• Bible

-• Education
+• Media

-• Ministry Types
+• Ministry

-• Missions: Foreign
+• Missions: International (primary)

 • Community Development